 Pictured below is the Edelbrock Performer EPS dual plane intake.
 If you're going with cam choice # 2 or 3 and require more bottom end power, we strongly recommend this intake.
 This intake offers incredible low end response and has excellent hood clearance for those installing this engine in a C3 Corvette with a non-cowl stock hood.

 304 STAINLESS ALLEN HEAD INTAKE BOLTS ARE USED ON ALL OUR ENGINES.

-Pictured below are our most popular valve covers.
+Pictured below are some of our most popular valve covers.
 They are fabricated aluminum, and very high quality.
 You may select from any of the valve covers we have listed at no additional cost for your engine.